Cambridge OCR: History

 Cambridge University Press & Assessment is a non-teaching department of the University of Cambridge, making Cambridge the only British university to maintain a direct link with a school exam board.
 Cambridge Assessment, which celebrated its 160th anniversary in 2018, became part of Cambridge University Press & Assessment when it merged with Cambridge University Press in August 2021.

+Qualifications

+As of September 2026, Cambridge OCR offers qualifications on over 40 subjects at GCSE and A Level, and 100 vocational qualifications.
+The organisation's "Cambridge Technicals" or "CTEC"s are equivalent to the BTECs offered by Pearson Edexcel.

 Public Policy

 In November 2011, OCR submitted written evidence to the Education Select Committee.
 This detailed their approach to ensuring accuracy when setting, marking and awarding.
 It discussed errors in exam papers and what their response to this was, the increasing use of on screen marking and using expert judgement to ensure accuracy of awarding.
 OCR recommended that there should be increased transparency, greater teacher participation and continued investment in technology to improve accuracy.

 An OCR investigation in 2014, into a school redacting an examination paper on evolution, for religious reasons, led Ofqual to write to examination boards to ensure that examination papers do not get redacted.
 Ofqual’s director of regulatory operations Jane Farleigh contacted the exam boards on the 31 March and told them that this should be treated as malpractice.

 During 2024, OCR called on government ministers to resolve “glaring omissions” on climate change and digital literacy, after completing a review specific to 11 to 16 year old children.
 They advocated for a new independent body to be created, to facilitate a more contemporary curriculum that better reflects the diversity of Britain.

 In February 2025, OCR paused changes to a geography GCSE paper, during a government review of the curriculum.
 In 2025, Members of Parliament questioned Professor Becky Francis, who is the chair of the Curriculum and Assessment Review, about proposals put forward by Jill Duffy, the then Chief Executive of OCR.
 Her proposals suggested a reduction in the volume of exams at GCSE, which she suggested could have a positive impact on student wellbeing.